k00mi/gitaly/design/README.md

 It has proven multiple times that it's easy to take GitLab.com by performing an "attack" by calling git commands on the same repo or blob, generating hotspots which neither CephFS or NFS can survive.

-Additionally we have observed that our P99 access time to just create a Rugged object, which is loading and processing the git objects from disk, spikes over 30 seconds, making it basically unusuable.
+Additionally we have observed that our P99 access time to just create a Rugged object, which is loading and processing the git objects from disk, spikes over 30 seconds, making it basically unusable.
 We also saw that just walking through the branches of gitlab-ce requires 2.4 wall seconds.
-This is clearly unnacceptable.
+This is clearly unacceptable.

 My idea is not revolutionary.
 I just think that scaling is specializing, so we need to specialize our git access layer, creating a daemon which initially will only offer removing the git command execution from the workers, then it will focus on building a cache for repo's refs to offer them through an API so we can consume this from the application.
 Then including hot blob objects to evict CDN type attacks, and finally implementing git upload-pack protocol itself to allow us serving fetches from memory without touching the filesystem at all.

+Now go and take a look at the images, they explain it all.